Sparkling Symi is the Best Greek Island You’ve Never Heard Of

 If you’ve got a minute, the exquisitely-tiny Greek island of Symi would like a word with your soul.

 Surprisingly, two months before my first visit (on Round the World 9 1/2 – Moscow to the Med) I’d never even heard of Symi island.
-But while trying to plan a route from Rhodes to Turkey, I happened to stumble across this little gem.
+But while trying to plan a route from Rhodes to Turkey, I happened to stumble across this little Greek island gem.

-And I’m so glad I did.
+And I’m so glad that I did.

-But before I get to the wonders of Symi, a quick update on traveling to Greece right now.
+But before I get to the wonders of Symi…

 If you’re headed to Greece this summer this one is required reading.
 From entry requirements to the essentials of island-hopping, here’s every little thing you need to know:

-Planning a trip to Greece in 2023?
+Planning a trip to Greece in 2025?

 From the most spectacular beaches to the tastiest treats to try, here’s everything you need to know to plan your trip to the Greek Islands!

-And now, back to Symi!
+And now, back to Symi.
+First things first…

-How to get to Symi
+How to get from Rhodes to Turkey

 Read More: Crete Greece in 5 Perfect Days